efvincent/efv.AdventOfCode.2019.Haskell/readme.md

 # Advent of Code 2019
 Use Advent as exercises while learning Haskell.

-**Note**: Haskel Advent of Code 2019 is under my twitter login, and the F# version is under my Google login.

 ## Notes / Experiences
 Since this is a Haskell Learning experience, I'm going to do a little bit of a diary on how each exercise went.
 Starting at day 1, I've had almost no experience with Haskell.
 I've installed it, gone through a few pages of getting started from here and there.
 Timing is right with my being reminded of Advent of code and my starting to learn Haskell, so here we are.